livechat/livechat-public-docs/site/content@beta/agent-chat-web-api-v3.1/methods.md

 ### `add_user_to_chat`

-Adds user to chat.
-Is't forbidden to add more than one `customer` user type to chat.
+Adds user to the chat.
+Is't forbidden to add more than one `customer` user type to the chat.

 ------------------------------------------------------------------------------------------